 Pre-school Learning Alliance National Forum and Annual General Meeting 2018

 Members have been issued with their invitation to attend the Alliance National Forum and Annual General Meeting 2018.
-To register and access associated papers, please visit the Members’ area.
+To access associated papers, please visit the Members’ area.

 Each of our 14,000 members is allocated to a local service hub.
 This is the group that represents members at charity meetings and policy discussions.
 Service hubs follow the boundaries of one or more local authorities and seeks to raise funds locally to carry out projects for the members in their area.

 Members are invited to join the executive committees of the service hubs to become more involved in the activities of the charity in their local area.
 Informal meetings between member groups also take place regularly across the country to ensure there is open and frequent communication as well as opportunities for training and idea sharing.

 The board of trustees is the governing body of the Alliance and the majority of the trustees are elected from the charity’s membership.
 Others trustees are appointed externally and are selected by virtue of their background, knowledge and experience.

 The board of trustees appoints the chief executive who is accountable to the trustees for day-to-day management of the charity and implementation of policy and the strategic plan as approved by the trustees.